Perspectives on locally weighted ensemble Kalman methods: Ensemble Kalman-type methods

 At this point we need to point out that the ideas of local weighting presented in this manuscript are entirely unrelated to the concept of ``localisation'' in the context of Ensemble Kalman (and other) filters.
 But since this issue is not entirely straightforward, we briefly sketch the demarcation line between these two concepts.

 Both traditional localisation and local weighting try to reduce ``effects over long distances'', but the meaning of ``location/distance'' is very different. \begin{itemize} \item Traditional localisation enforces additional \textbf{decorrelation between parameter entries} corresponding to spatially or geographically distant locations.
 Its goal is to take into account physical distance $d(i,j)$ between \textit{components} $i,j=1,\ldots,N$, where $\mathbb R^N$ is the parameter space.
 For instance, let $x = (x_R,x_N,x_T)\in\mathbb R^3$ be the parameter of interest, with $x_R = \text{Temperature in Rome}$, $x_N = \text{Temperature in Naples}$ and $x_T = \text{Temperature in Tokyo}$.
 Then clearly, due to geographical and meterological domain knowledge we can argue that a-posteriori, $x_R$ and $x_N$ should be more strongly correlated than $x_R$ and $x_T$.
 Localisation is a tool to enforce decorrelation between $x_R$ and $x_T$. \item Local weighting is a tool for creating additional modelling/regression flexibility, by \textbf{tapering off the effect of particles} on each other depending on their (parameter space) distance to each other.
 This means we penalize distance between \textit{particles} $d(u^{(k)},u^{(l)})$, even if there is no geographical context for them. \item Localisation is meaningful only if parameter dimensions are associated with spatial locations. \item Localisation is meaningful for problems where the \textit{dimension of parameter space} is at least two (otherwise there are no variables to decorrelate).
 Local weighting is meaningful if there are at least three \textit{particles} (even in a one-dimensional parameter space). \item Localisation takes into account spatial distance $d(i,j)$ between \textit{coordinates} $i$ and $j$ and is computed only once.
-Particle-localisation is based on the distance between particles $d(x^{(k)}, x^{(l)})$ and is iteratively updated since the particles' position evolves in time. \end{itemize}
+Local weighting is based on the distance between particles $d(x^{(k)}, x^{(l)})$ and is iteratively updated since the particles' position evolves in time. \end{itemize} \neww{See also figure \ref{fig:illustration_localisation} for a graphical illustration of some of these differences.}